frederico-kluser/kluser/markdown/documentation.md

 ### how create pages ?

-Suppose we want to create a page called 'Info'.
-Basically, we need to create an HTML tag directly inside the body passing the name of the page as **id**, ex:
+Let us say we want to create a page called 'Info'.
+To do this, we need to create an HTML tag directly in the body and pass the name of the page as **id**

 ```html
 <body>